annabellisa/Catford_E93/README.md

 ## Authors

-Annabel Smith and Jane Catford, except where indicated.
+Annabel Smith and Jane Catford, except where indicated within the script.

 ## Manuscript